benradstone/wandisco-documentation-ldm/docs/quickstart.md

 # Getting Started

-For a more comprehensive introduction to using LiveData Migrator, including installation, operation and the full set of commands, please read the [Getting Started](./installation.md) guide.
+For a more comprehensive introduction to using LiveData Migrator, including full installation, please read the [Installation](./installation.md) guide.